-If you’ve arrived at this now old post because you’re looking for products free from the preservatives methylisothiazolinone (MI) and methylchloroisothiazolinone (MCI), please see the dedicated website Methylisothiazolinone Free, which has extensive lists of safe cosmetics, make-up, household detergents, paints, pet care products and much more — as well as lots of other useful information if you have an allergy to these preservatives.
+If you’ve arrived at this post because you’re looking for products free from methylisothiazolinone (MI) and methylchloroisothiazolinone (MCI), please see the website Methylisothiazolinone Free, which has lists of safe cosmetics, make-up, household detergents, paints, pet care products and much more — as well as lots of other useful information if you have an allergy to these preservatives.

 The news is filled this morning with reports of increased problems with two preservatives found in many cosmetic products.
 The alarm has been raised by the British Association of Dermatologists (BAD), who this week will be presenting research highlighting an ‘epidemic’ of contact dermatitis to two chemical preservatives, Methylisothiazolinone (MI) and Methylchloroisothiazolinone/Methylisothiazolinone (MCI/MI) in the UK.